-We are also fielding an enormous number of direct inquiries via phone, email and social media from the general public about what brands of milk and other dairy products they should be buying, and our own brand, SADA Fresh.
+We continue to field an enormous number of direct inquiries via phone, email and social media from the general public about what brands of milk and other dairy products they should be buying, and our own brand, SADA Fresh.
 They are calling us because they trust SADA, as the farmers' representative, to provide honest and unbiased advice.
-We are actively encouraging people to avoid discounted home brands sold at Coles, Woolworths and Aldi for \$1 per litre, and buy any branded dairy product, made in Australia.
+We are actively encouraging people to buy any branded dairy product made in Australia and to avoid discounted home brands sold at Coles, Woolworths and Aldi for \$1 per litre.
 This message has been picked up by other State dairy industry organisations, leading media commentators with the power to influence millions of people, and many online supporters.